Morning at Hoover Mudflats Boardwalk

 A “Pledge to Fledge” event was taking place on the boardwalk

 While we were at Hoover Mudflats we were surprised to learn that two Ohio birding organizations had joined forces to hold a “Pledge to Fledge” event all around Ohio, including here.
 The two organizations were Audubon Ohio and the Ohio Ornithological Society.
 The idea behind “Pledge to Fledge” is to introduce other people to birdwatching by letting them use their scopes and by sharing their expertise.
 We spoke to two members of Ohio Ornithological Society who let us use their scope to check out the buff-breasted sandpipers who were feeding at Hoover Mudflats.
 This is an unusual bird for our area, and I had never seen one before.
 Besides these two individuals, we saw three other birding groups who had brought scopes to check out the migrating birds, especially the buff-breasted sandpiper.
+Since the ones that I saw were too far away for me to photograph, the photo below was published by Seabamirum.

 Many killdeer were also taking advantage of the low water level to forage for food.